 If you are a retailer: Be open to dialogue with brands about packaging and be patient with the bumps in the road.
 Begin asking your suppliers about their efforts to reduce their contribution to the packaging problem.
 If more brands know that you care about the issue, they are more likely to invest in making improvements.
 Consider partnering with the sustainable packaging community to promote the adoption of these materials through cause-related merchandising and other programs.
 Let’s (literally) reach across the aisle and collaborate.

 If you are a shopper: Hello, human!
 Vote with your wallet.
 Stay tuned into the issue and make your values heard.
 Advocate for the change you want to see and support the companies that take packaging risks.

 If we are going to solve the packaging problem, we need to do it together.
 I commit ReGrained to open collaboration and radical transparency on this matter indefinitely.

 Who is with us?
 Who is ready for less talking, more doing?

-Join the conversation at Expo West, and feel free to email me directly at firstname.lastname@example.org.
+Feel free to email me directly at firstname.lastname@example.org.